 • there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct)

-• child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Kingston and Richmond LSCB (Local Safeguarding Children Board) and statutory requirements, are reviewed annually and are publically available on the school website
+• child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Kingston’s and Richmond’s Safeguarding Children’s Board and statutory requirements.
+They are reviewed annually.
+The safeguarding and child protection policy is publically available on the school’s website.

 • all staff, including temporary staff and volunteers read and understand Educare’s Safeguarding and Child Protection policy and Staff Behaviour policy

-• all staff have read and understood Keeping Children Safe in Education Part I (2018) part 1 and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance
+• all staff have read and understood Keeping Children Safe in Education (2020) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance

 • the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children (and disqualification by association regulations where applicable) and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training